Frequently Asked Questions 🔗

 - Integration with other tools and migration from other libraries

-If you don't find an answer to your question, please check our GitHub Issues or join our Discord community.
+If you don't find an answer to your question, please check the GitHub Issues for AlbumentationsX or original Albumentations, or join our Discord community.

 I am receiving an error message Failed building wheel for imagecodecs